okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-clientbased/index.md

 # Client-based rate limits

 Client-based rate limiting applies to unauthenticated endpoints within Okta that are used during the client application access process.
+A client being, in this context, any combination of client ID, IP address, or device identifier.

-This process can include multiple API endpoints that differ based on your type of org: Okta Identity Engine or Okta Classic Engine.
+This client access process can include requests to multiple API endpoints that differ based on your type of org: Okta Identity Engine or Okta Classic Engine.

 The Classic Engine and the Identity Engine both include client-based rate-limiting for the OAuth 2.0 API endpoint `/authorize`.
 This endpoint uses a combination of the Client ID, user's IP address, and Okta device identifier to provide granular isolation for requests made to the OAuth 2.0 `/authorize` endpoint.
 This framework isolates rogue OAuth 2.0 clients and bad actors, thereby ensuring valid users and applications don't run into rate limit violations.